ploigos-automated-governance/1-demo/README.md

   - Select "Create Repository"
   - Select the clipboard icon to copy the HTTPS clone URL
   - Save that URL but don't use it yet
-- Clone the upstream repository for the demo app, and navigate to the source code
+- Clone the upstream repository for the demo app, and navigate to the source code.
+Make sure you are in the `1-demo` directory.

   ```shell
   git clone https://github.com/ploigos-automated-governance/reference-quarkus-mvn.git